 Your new cover will have the same additional features as your original cover, which are shown on your cover summary.
 Your new cover will be on the terms and conditions that we offer at the time of the increase.
 It must last at least as long as our minimum term at that time, but no longer than the time remaining on your original cover.
-You can find the end date of your original cover on your cover summary that we sent to you at the time you took out your original cover is less than our minimum term at that time, you can't increase your cover in this way.
+You can find the end date of your original cover on your cover summary that we sent to you at the time you took out your original plan.
+So, if the time remaining on your original cover is less than our minimum term at that time, you can't increase your cover in this way.